Cutleast/Mod-Manager-Migrator/README.md

 ### 5. Compile and build executable

 1. Follow the steps on this page [Nuitka.net](https://nuitka.net/doc/user-manual.html#usage) to install a C Compiler
-2. Run `build_nuitka.bat` with activated virtual environment from the root folder of this repo.
+2. Run `build.bat` with activated virtual environment from the root folder of this repo.
-3. The executable and its dependencies are created in the main.dist-Folder.
+3. The executable and all dependencies are built in the main.dist-Folder.

 # 💻How it works